 With camping, hiking and surfing popular activities on the Prom, here’s some essential gear you need to take with you:

-• Head torch: As soon as the sun sets, you’ll be needing a good quality headlamp to help you find your way around the campground.
-This Black Diamond one is USB rechargeable too.
+- Head torch: As soon as the sun sets, you’ll be needing a good quality head torch to help find your way around the campground at night.
+This Black Diamond is USB rechargeable too.

-• Camp chair: Kick back and relax at the end of the day with a comfortable and lightweight camping chair.
-This Helinox camp chair is a high quality option that packs away easily.
+- Camp chair: Kick back and relax at the end of the day with a comfortable chair.
+This Helinox camp chair is a lightweight option that packs away easily.

-• Gas cooker: Cooking up quality meals while camping makes the experience so much more enjoyable.
-I recommend a JetBoil stove which is super portable and boils water rapidly for easy cooking.
+- Gas cooker: Cooking up quality meals while camping makes the experience so much more enjoyable.
+I recommend a JetBoil stove which is super portable and boils water rapidly.

-• Portable solar panel: If you’re camping at an unpowered site, a small portable panel can come in handy when trying to charge your phone off the grid.
-This BioLite Panel is easily packable and powerful enough to charge your devices.
+- Portable solar panel: If you’re camping at an unpowered site, a small solar panel can come in handy when trying to charge your devices off the grid.
+This Goal Zero Panel is easily packable and powerful enough to charge phones and tablets.

-• Sleeping bag: A good sleeping bag is essential to keep you warm, dry and comfortable while camping out.
-Sea to Summit make some incredible down options, with the Spark III being a staple for many different adventures.
+- Sleeping bag: A good sleeping bag is essential to keep you warm, dry and comfortable while camping out.
+Sea to Summit make some incredible down options, with the Spark III a staple for many different adventures.

 Tidal River is the main hub on the Prom.
 This is where you’ll find the Visitors Centre, general store, takeaway café, Wilsons Prom accommodation and campground.